CBD Legal? CBD Illegal? The Law Just Got More Confusing

 “Restaurants in New York City are not permitted to add anything to food or drink that is not approved as safe to eat.
 Until cannabidiol is deemed safe as a food additive, the Department is ordering restaurants not to offer products containing CBD,” according to a statement from the NY DOH.

 Following this, the DOH launched a crackdown on eateries and coffee shops selling CBD-infused treats throughout NY.
-Well-known Fat Cat Kitchen was among the first to be targeted, losing $1000 worth of edibles to seizures.
+One of the first police targest was the well-known Fat Cat Kitchen, who lost $1000 worth of edibles to seizures.
 Caffeine Underground in Brooklyn has also been visited by the health officers.

 Crackdown on Illegal CBD Spreading